MARKETNG 3502 - Market Research III

 Due: Thursday 5 June (before midnight)

 The purpose of this assignment is to prepare a research report that summarises the findings from the research project you have conducted.
 Having defined your research problem, collected data and analysed it, this report allows you to bring it all together to demonstrate the market research process in action.
 You are expected to provide an overview of the aims and research method used, but primarily focus on the research findings and what that means for the business.

 • An overview of the business problem and research objectives

 • An outline of the research methodology

 • Conclusion and Recommendations

 Written Reports should be no more than 25 pages (including appendices) and must be submitted via Turnitin on MyUni.

 This assignment will be submitted and marked as a group assessment.
 If you are experiencing issues with the contribution of any group members please speak to your tutors and/or the lecturer-in-charge as early as possible – upon submission of the assignment is too late.

 Please see the Rubric on MyUni for this assessment for further detail.

-Assessment 4: Presentation of Research Findings (Individual) - 10%
+Assessment 4b: Research Report - Presentation (Individual) - 10%

 The purpose of this presentation is to provide students with an opportunity to present the key findings of their research project.
 In business, most research reports are presented to key stakeholder groups.
 It is up to the group to best determine the format and approach they wish to take for this presentation.